-THUNDER BAY – A decade-long push to direct how cross-country transport traffic passes through the city has passed another checkpoint.
+THUNDER BAY – A decade-long push to direct how cross-country transport traffic passes through the city has cleared another checkpoint.

 Making their decision just after midnight early Tuesday morning after hours of discussion and debate, Thunder Bay city council voted to ratify their January decision to approve the development of a designated truck route that would keep heavy traffic off Dawson Road and Arthur Street.